Doubly Linked List: C++, Python (Code Example)

 Inserting a Node Before a Node

-The head node in the doubly linked list that doesn’t have any previous node.
-So, the next pointer will be the new head node if we want to delete the head node.
-We also need to free the memory occupied by a node while deleting a node.
+The head node in the Doubly Linked List does not have any previous node.
+So the next pointer becomes the new head node when the current head is removed.
+Freeing the memory occupied by a deleted node is also required.

 Step 1) Assign a variable to the current head node.

-Step 2) Visit the “next” node of the current head node and make the “prev” (previous pointer) node as ‘’NULL”.
-This means we are disconnecting the second node from the first node.
+Step 2) Visit the next node of the current head node and make the prev pointer NULL.
+This disconnects the second node from the first node.

-Here’s the pseudo-code for deleting the head from a doubly linked list:
+Here is the pseudo-code for deleting the head from a Doubly Linked List:

 function deleteHead(ListHead):